helpscout/ui-eng-test-potato-app/specs/button.md

 ### Links

 **Sometimes**, we need to use these buttons as links.
 The engineers told me we're using [React Router](https://github.com/ReactTraining/react-router).
 The button has to be able to link to other pages in the app.
+The button should also be able to link external links, like [https://google.com](https://google.com).

 ### Loading